ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

         slice user = in_msg_body~load_msg_addr();

+        {-
-        ;; at this point, the random is already unpredictable, so let's just generate it randomize_lt();
+            at this point we have skipped 1+ blocks so let's just generate the random number -}
+        randomize_lt();
         int x = rand(2); ;; generate a random number (either 0 or 1)
         if (x == 1) { ;; user won